Enhanced Verifiable CPD from the

 Overview of Guidelines on Antibiotic Prophylaxis for Infective Endocarditis

-NICE Clinical Guideline 64 (CG64) evaluates the role of antibiotic prophylaxis (ABP) in reducing infective endocarditis (IE) in high-risk individuals undergoing interventional procedures.
-The 2015 update concluded that:
+NICE Clinical Guideline 64 (CG64) considers the role of antibiotic prophylaxis (ABP) in preventing infective endocarditis (IE) in people undergoing interventional procedures, including dentistry.
+NICE’s full review (2015), with a clarification in 2016, concluded that:

-• Evidence on ABP efficacy is of very low quality, with studies showing high bias and inconclusive results.
+• Evidence supporting ABP to prevent IE is of very low quality, with uncertainty and risk of bias in the available studies.

 Membership Options